YoshimatsuSaito/customtutor/README.md

     # if you want to run app in github codespaces, run below
     # sh run_app_in_codespaces.sh
     ```
+6. Check app
+    - Access the app by navigating to http://{your-server-ip-address}:8501 in your web browser.

 ### From docker container (recommended)
 1. Install docker and docker-compose at your machine